 Yesterday, there was a particularly strong and chilly wind.
-I was out in it for about half an hour, and later that evening, when at home, I realized that the wind was ‘lodged’ within me.
+I was out in it for about half an hour, and later that evening, I realized the wind was “lodged” within me.
 I could feel a general discomfort beneath my skin, on the tops of my legs, and a general feeling of unease, and also an aching in my back.
-From experience, I knew that all these symptoms were due to the wind having penetrated my ‘defences’, my Wei Qi, in Chinese medicine, the ‘energy field’ that flows just beneath our skin and protects us from this sort of ‘invasion’ of an external pathogen, and also warms the skin.
-If the invasion takes hold, it will develop into a ‘common cold’, in biomedicine terms, or Wind Invasion, in Chinese medicine.
+From experience, I knew that all these symptoms were due to the wind having penetrated my defences (my Wei Qi, in Chinese medicine, the “energy field” that flows just beneath our skin and protects us from this sort of “invasion” of an external pathogen, and also warms the skin).
+If the invasion takes hold, it will develop into a common cold, in contemporary terms, or Wind Invasion, in Chinese medicine.

-Here, the question that occurs to me is: does the ‘wind’ literally penetrate into my body and remain within my body?
+Here, the question that occurs to me is: does the “wind” literally penetrate into my body and remain within my body?
 This is certainly what the sensations felt like.
 And this is the traditional Chinese medicine understanding of the mechanism.
-But can we add some more detail to this understanding, to make it easier for Westerners to grasp the validity of this ancient explanation?
+But can we add some more detail to this understanding, to make it easier for Westerners to accept the validity of this ancient explanation?

 In Western thinking, all matter is pure energy.
-Our whole body is energy, and each part of the body can be visualized as an energy ‘system’.
-Immediately beneath the skin, is the outer surface of our muscle layer.
+Our whole body is energy, and each part of the body can be visualized as an energy system.
+Immediately beneath the skin is the outer surface of our muscle layer.
 All these bodily parts can be visualized as networks of energy.
-This explanation is supported by the current understandings of Western science.
+This explanation is supported by the current understanding of Western science.
 Nothing new here.

-So, my speculation is this.
-The layer of energy beneath our skin and at the surface of our muscles is ‘agitated’ by being exposed to the energy of the cold wind, and this ‘agitation’ simply transfers to the energy layer beneath our skin.
-This is how the ‘pathogen’ comes to be lodged within us, under our skin.
-And it is this ‘agitation’ in the energy beneath our skin that accounts for the symptoms, the aching in my back, the uncomfortable feeling on the tops of my legs, and the general feeling of discomfort and unease.
+My speculation is this.
+The layer of energy beneath our skin and at the surface of our muscles is “agitated” by being exposed to the energy of the cold wind, and this agitation is thereby simply transferred to the energy layer beneath our skin.
+This is how the pathogen comes to be lodged within us, under our skin.
+And it is this agitation in the energy beneath our skin that accounts for the symptoms, the aching in my back, the uncomfortable feeling on the tops of my legs, and the general feeling of discomfort and unease.

 In Chinese medicine, this was a Wind Cold Invasion, or the very early stages of one.
-If I hadn’t cleared the pathogen from within me, it would have almost certainly developed into a Wind Cold Invasion (a ‘common cold’).
-The standard cure in this situation is to ‘release the exterior’ to let the pathogen out.
-There are various ways that you can do this.
+If I hadn’t cleared the pathogen from within me, it would have developed into a Wind Cold Invasion (a common cold).
+The standard cure in this situation is to “release the exterior” to let the pathogen out.
+There are various ways you can do this.
 On this occasion, I needled LI-4, took a hot bath for around twenty minutes, hot enough to induce a sweat, and then afterwards I did some cupping on BL-12 (just to make sure).
-The next morning, I was symptom free and felt good, if slightly weakened, due to my energy also being released along with the pathogen.
-Taking a hot bath will always release a certain amount of your energy through your skin as your pores open and you sweat (which is why a hot bath ‘relaxes’ people; what they are feeling is the depletion of their energy, rather than just feeling ‘relaxed’).
+The next morning, I was symptom free and felt good, if slightly weakened, probably due to some of my already-low energy also being released along with the pathogen.
+Taking a hot bath will always release a certain amount of your energy through your skin as your pores open and you sweat.

-I am prone to this type of invasion, since there is a weakness in my Yang energy (the energy of my Spleen and Lungs—probably caused by all this thinking that I can not stop doing) and my Wei Qi is usually weak as a result.
+I am prone to this type of invasion, since there is a weakness in my Yang energy (the energy of my pancreas and lungs—probably caused by all this thinking that I can not stop doing) and my defensive energy (my Wei Qi) is usually weak as a result.
 This weakness has its positive sides.
 It makes me a very sensitive healer, since I can readily connect with a patient’s energy, and often feel their symptoms when I am near to them, and certainly when I read a person’s pulses.
-But this all this is another story.
-The point is, not all people will experience the above problems when they are exposed to a cold wind.
-If a person has strong Wei Qi, then they will probably not even notice the wind, and it will certainly not be strong enough to penetrate through their body’s ‘defensive energy’.
+But all this is another story.
+The point is, not all people will experience the above problems when exposed to a cold wind.
+If a person has strong defensive energy, they will probably not even notice the wind, and it would certainly not be strong enough to penetrate into their body.

 23 June 2008